How to incorporate positive screen time learning into your child's routine

 - Set age appropriate boundaries.

-ABC Reading Eggs: Positive screen time at home or on the go
+ABC Reading Eggs: Positive screen time learning at home or on the go

 A great way to incorporate positive screen time into your child's routine is through the ABC Reading Eggs program.
 ABC Reading Eggs is based on proven learning principles and designed by experienced educators to ensure children are learning from a quality digital app.